bepuca/azureml-scaffolding/README.md

 ├── README.md                   <- The top-level README for developers using this project.
 ├── Makefile                    <- Makefile with all the commands needed for the project.
 ├── experiment_template.zip     <- Compressed template to make it easier to add experiments.
-├── data                        <- Data folder to copy datasets to local.
+├── data                        <- Data folder to copy datasets to the working machine.
 │                                  Everything inside is ignored by git.
 ├── docs                        <- Docs belong here.
 │   └── makefile                <- Folder with files used by the `help` command of the Makefile.
+├── models                      <- Folder to save trained models in your working machine.
+│                                  Everything inside is ignored by git.
 ├── notebooks                   <- Folder for saving the jupyter notebooks of the project.
 └── src                         <- Source code of the project.
     ├── common                  <- All code to be shared among experiments.